Correct as at 26 June 2021

-If you are a postgraduate student working on a design for a quantum computer, an alternative to the blockchain, new software that automatically identifies vulnerabilities in critical infrastructure operating systems or on novel targets for next generation pharmaceuticals, you may have prospects for Australian permanent residency under the Global Talent Independent (GTI) pathway.
+If you are an outstanding and exceptional recently completed PhD student or internationally recognised leader in the field, working on a design for a quantum computer, an alternative to the blockchain, new software that automatically identifies vulnerabilities in critical infrastructure operating systems or on novel targets for next generation pharmaceuticals, you may have prospects for Australian permanent residency under the Global Talent Independent (GTI) pathway.

-There are currently 7 target sectors which constitute the future focused industries where the Australian government is seeking to attract those with internationally recognised highly specialised skills.
-These highly skilled migrants will receive a fast-tracked process to permanent residency in Australia.
+There are currently 10 Industry Sectors which constitute the future focused industries where the Australian government is seeking to attract those with internationally recognised highly specialised skills.
+These highly skilled migrants will receive a fast-tracked p-process to permanent residency in Australia.
 The target sectors currently include:

 In these same target sectors, the Australian government is targeting highly skilled professionals at the peak of their career, who are the established, internationally recognised key opinion leaders in these fields.
 So, established academics who are internationally recognised as exceptional and outstanding in their field are encouraged to apply too.